-1AL 0 Select alarm type: 08 2 0 = Alarm is not active 1 = Input high or low limit (Select input in AL 2) 2 = Max. set point deviation of control loop (select loop in AL 1) 3 = Maintenance alarm from run time counters (select counter in AL 1) 4 = Feedback or output alarm for fan, supervise fan state (Select fan in AL 1) 5 = Feedback or output alarm for binary output (select output in AL 1) 6 = Feedback or output alarm for analog output (select output in AL 1) 7 = Level alarm or interlock for PI-sequence of control loop (select output in AL 1) 8 = Timeout or cycle mode for outputs. (select type in AL 2 and ID in AL 1) 1AL 1 Select control loop if 1AL 0 = 2,7, 08 1 1/1 Note: max deviation limit is defined in control loop parameters 00 0 = all active control loops (not valid if 1AL0 = 7) 1 = loop 1 to 4 = loop 4 1AL 2 Not used 012 0 1AL 3 Alarm or interlock mode OFF, ON OFF OFF = Alarm mode active: Icon and the words ALA# on the small digits indicating (Alarm) active alarm will appear on display, reset option in 1AL4 applies.
+1AL 0 Select alarm type: 08 2 0 = Alarm is not active 1 = Input high or low limit (Select input in AL 2) 2 = Max. set point deviation of control loop (select loop in AL 1) 3 = Maintenance alarm from run time counters (select counter in AL 1) 4 = Feedback or output alarm for fan, supervise fan state (Select fan in AL 1) 5 = Feedback or output alarm for binary output (select output in AL 1) 6 = Feedback or output alarm for analog output (select output in AL 1) 7 = Level alarm or interlock for PI-sequence of control loop (select output in AL 1) 8 = Timeout or cycle mode for outputs. (select type in AL 2 and ID in AL 1) 1AL 1 Select control loop if 1AL 0 = 2,7, 08 1 Note: max deviation limit is defined in control loop parameters 0 = all active control loops (not valid if 1AL0 = 7) $1 = \log 1 \text{ to } 4 = \log 4$ 1AL 2 Not used 012 0 1AL 3 Alarm or interlock mode OFF, ON OFF OFF = Alarm mode active: Icon and the words ALA# on the small digits indicating (Alarm) active alarm will appear on display, reset option in 1AL4 applies.
 ON = Interlock mode: Outputs revert to normal operation when alarm condition is no longer present, Icon and text indicating active alarm will not appear.
 1AL 4 Automatic reset or acknowledge to reset (only if AL3 = OFF) OFF, ON OFF OFF = Alarm condition resets automatically.
-After alarm condition is no longer (Automatic present, outputs will revert to normal operation, but alarm Icon will continue reset) to blink on display until acknowledged with Option key.
+After alarm condition is no longer (Automati present, outputs will revert to normal operation, but alarm Icon will continue reset) to blink on display until acknowledged with Option key.
 ON = Alarm condition must be reset manually.
 After alarm condition is no longer present, outputs will remain in alarm setting, and Icon will continue to blink on display, until acknowledged with Option key.
 Note: All alarms operate as well if the controller is in OFF mode.
-Select if interlock is active in OFF mode (only if AL3 = ON) OFF = Interlock is not active while controller is in off mode or disabled 141 5 ON = Interlock is active independent of controller state 00.00- 15.10- 00.00 1AL 5 Delay until alarm is active 00:00s15:10h MM:SSHH:MM 00:00 MM:SS 1AL 6 Not used OFF, ON OFF 1AL 7 Not used Per input range 10% 1AL 8 Not used Per input range 5% 1AL 9 Not used 0100% 8% 1AL A Not used 0100% 4%
+Select if interlock is active in OFF mode (only if AL3 = ON) OFF = Interlock is active in OFF mode (only in ALS = ON) ON = Interlock is not active while controller is in on mode of disabled ON = Interlock is active independent of controller state 1AL 5 Delay until alarm is active 00:00s15:10h 00:00 TAL 5 Delay until alarm is active MM:SSHH:MM MM:SS 1AL 6 Not used OFF, ON OFF 1AL 7 Not used Per input range 10% 1AL 8 Not used Per input range 5% 1AL 9 Not used 0100% 8% 1AL A Not used 0100% 4%

-^{}See maximum control loop set point deviation parameter xL26
+See maximum control loop set point deviation parameter xL26